 Background

 Since both MT and C&S administrators have C&S adoption as part of their goals, it’s important to specify how to allocate savings between MT work and C&S adoption work.
-While both administrators have code adoption as a goal, MT will focus on increasing and/or accelerating energy savings over the current situation, and it is envisioned that the teams will conduct complementary activities in a collaborative fashion.
+While both administrators have code adoption as a goal, MT will focus on increasing and/or accelerating energy savings above and beyond those embodied in C&S administrator’s planned activities at time the MTI is proposed, and it is envisioned that the teams will conduct complementary activities in a collaborative fashion.

 [Note to MTWG: the following suggested additions were provided by CodeCycle 1/14/2021]